cran/simEd/README.md

 -   time-average standard deviation: `sdTPS`
 -   time-average quantiles: `quantileTPS`

-The package also masks two functions from the stats package:
+The package also masks two functions from the `stats` package:

--   `set.seed`, which explicitly calls the stats version in addition to setting up seeds for the independent streams in the package;
+-   `set.seed`, which explicitly calls the `stats` version in addition to setting up seeds for the independent streams in the package;
 -   `sample`, which provides capability to use independent streams and antithetic variates.

 Finally, the package provides two queueing data sets to facilitate input modeling:

--   `queueTrace`, which contains 1000 (fabricated) arrival and service times for a single-server queueing system;
+-   `queueTrace`, which contains 1000 arrival times and 1000 service times (all fabricated) for a single-server queueing system;
 -   `tylersGrill`, which contains 1434 arrival times and 110 (sampled) service times corresponding to actual data collected during one business day at Tyler's Grill at the University of Richmond.